Løgting

 Today, the Faroe Islands comprise one constituency, and the number of MPs is fixed at 33.
-The first election with this new system was held on 19 January 2008, after the Election law was changed in late 2007, prior to which the membership of the Løgting varied from 27 to 32.
+The first election with this new system was held on 19 January 2008, after the Election law was changed in late 2007, prior to which the membership of the varied from 27 to 32.
 The 7 constituencies had 27 seats and up to 5 supplementary seats.
 That Election Act came into force in 1978, and the eight general elections between 1978 and 2004 all resulted in 32 members.